Maid Costumes Are Taking Over TikTok & It's All Thanks To Boys

 It's good to have at least one night a year we give to that part of ourselves we usually relegate to the shadows.
 Maybe it's your actual dark side or it might just be the part of you that's always wanted to know what you'd look like as a blonde.
 Either way, Halloween is the time of year for experimenting.

-This year, older teens and young adults are leaning into the Hollow's Eve time-honored tradition of gender-bending.
+This year, older teens and young adults are leaning into the Hollow's Eve time-honoured tradition of gender-bending.
 Boys in maid outfits, specifically, are becoming a noteworthy trend.

 Young men (gay, straight, and everyone in between) are showing off their maid outfits on TikTok.
 And it's not just maid outfits.
 It's also young men in schoolgirl outfits or in cat or bunny variations of any of the aforementioned looks.
 This is nothing like when Vine dudes wore dresses for comedic effect, we're watching a beautiful exercise in self-expression unfold.